Chester County License Hearing Guide

 What It Is

-The Administrative License Revocation (ALR) hearing is a separate proceeding from your criminal case.
-It's conducted by the Tennessee Department of Safety and Homeland Security (or an administrative law judge acting on their behalf) to determine whether your license should be suspended.
+The Administrative License Revocation (ALR) hearing is a separate proceeding from your criminal DUI case.
+It's conducted by the Tennessee Department of Safety and Homeland Security (or their designated hearing officer) to determine whether your driver's license should be suspended due to the circumstances of your DUI arrest.

-- Lower Burden of Proof than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The state only needs to show "preponderance of the evidence" (more likely than not) that you were driving under the influence, rather than "beyond a reasonable doubt" required for a criminal conviction.
+The burden of proof in an ALR hearing is lower than in a criminal trial.
+The state only needs to show that it's more likely than not that you were driving under the influence.
+This means your license can be suspended even if you are later found not guilty in criminal court.

 How to Prepare